airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/bot-settings-faqs.md

 1. Navigate to `Bots`
 2. Select the Bot you want to configure
 3. Select the `Bot Settings` Tab
 4. Click On The `Design` Tab.
-Here you can customize the position of your eleapi on your website as well as on mobile devices.
+Here you can customize the position of your EleApi on your website as well as on mobile devices.

 </details>